 - 1/4 large seedless cucumber, coarsely chopped and divided

 - 1/4 cup water

-- Place sugar, cucumber, basil and lime juice in a highball glass or wide-mouth jar.
+- Place sugar and 1/2 of the cucumber pieces in a large, wide-mouthed glass or 2-cup measuring cup.
 Muddle lightly.
-Add water and stir until sugar is dissolved.
-Pour lime juice mixture through a fine mesh sieve into a cocktail shaker filled with ice.
-Add vodka and shake well to thoroughly chill the cocktails.
+Add lime juice and stir until sugar is dissolved.
+Pour lime juice mixture through a fine mesh sieve into another 2-cup measuring cup.
+Stir in vodka and water.